Life-threatening emergencies on the river:

 For near miss, safety observations and incident reporting click below

-Robin Mortimer, CEO of the PLAIt is my privilege to introduce our Marine Safety Plan (2024-2026), which outlines our commitment to ensuring continued safety of all those who navigate within our port and its surrounding waters.
+It is my privilege to introduce our refreshed Marine Safety Plan (2024-2026), which outlines our commitment to ensuring continued safety of all those who navigate within our port and its surrounding waters.

 Over the past years, we have worked tirelessly to maintain a safe and secure port environment.
 However, we recognise that there is always more work to be done, and we must continuously strive to improve our safety measures and practices.